bo-han05/Homework6/README.md

 <!-- badges: end -->

-The goal of Homework6 is to …
+The goal of Homework6 is to implement a sparse numeric vector class and additional methods for arithmetic operators, mean, norm, and standardization.

 ## Installation